-It is important to note that neither your investment in the fund nor the fund's yield is guaranteed by the U.S. government.
 Your investment in the fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other governmental agency, entity or person.
 You should consider how this fund fits into your overall investment program.

-Investment results The following bar chart shows how the fund's investment results have varied from year to year, and the following table shows how the fund's average annual total returns for various periods compare with a broad measure of securities market results and other applicable measures of market results.
+Investment results The following bar chart shows how the fund's investment results have varied from year to year, and the following table shows how the fund's average annual total returns for various periods compare with a broad measure of securities market results and, if applicable, other measures of market results that reflect the fund's investment universe.
 This information provides some indication of the risks of investing in the fund.
 Past investment results (before and after taxes) are not predictive of future investment results.
 Prior to October 30, 2020, certain fees, such as 12b-1 fees, were not charged on Class 529-F-1 shares.
 If these expenses had been deducted, results would have been lower.
 Updated information on the fund's investment results can be obtained by visiting capitalgroup.com.